Break time at SocialDevCamp East

-So I’ve spent nearly several hours here at SocialDevCamp East here at the University of Baltimore and I must say that I’m quite impressed with what’s been going on.
-Thank you to the organizers (David Troy, Ann Bernard, Keith Casey, and anyone else I forgot) for arranging really cool sessions.
-I think that I’ve got some good video to post on my Viddler account and even some videos.
+So I’ve spent nearly several hours here at SocialDevCamp East at the University of Baltimore and I must say that I’m quite impressed with what’s been going on.
+Thank you to the organizers (David Troy, Ann Bernard, Keith Casey, and anyone else I forgot) for arranging cool sessions.
+I think that I’ve got some good videos to post on my Viddler account and even some videos.
 I was a little conflicted about whether to bring my “professional camera”, but figured I’d tone it down (a little bit).

 I’m having to deal with some technical issues as well…while good that there are more electrical ports to charge my laptop, the Internet is spotty at best, especially with hundreds of folks trying to get online at the same time.
 Luckily I have a Sprint wireless Internet card that is keeping me somewhat connected.
-I guess I can’t totally be satisfied, but I’m pretty happy with the conference to date.
+I guess I can’t be satisfied, but I’m pretty happy with the conference to date.

-If you want to see photos from SocialDevCamp East, then they’re on Flickr (tag: SocialDevCamp East), or on Twitter (#socialdevcamp).
+If you want to see photos from SocialDevCamp East, then they’re on Flickr (tag: SocialDevCamp East), or Twitter (#socialdevcamp).

 More to come…much later…